 If you want to soften a modern room

-Add softness without abandoning clean lines:
+Add softness without giving up clean lines:

 - Add rounded accent chairs